 Co-Founder and CTO of numerous MEMS (Micro-ElectroMechanical System) companies, including NovaSensor, Verreon and molecular testing company Cepheid.
 Kurt was recently awarded the IEEE Medal of Honor for his contribution to the field of MEMS.
 Cardean Transistors are very similar to MEMS in many regards and Kurt’s experience with MEMS as it applies to biotechnology will elevate Cardea’s chip designs, scalability and capabilities.

 A visionary in bringing the most advanced forms of data management and analytics to healthcare.
 Dr. Stupka’s work has contributed to the understanding of the human genome, transcriptome, and the development of gene-therapeutics.
 His understanding of data and its role in enhancing the value of new technology will help steer Cardea’s data management capabilities and add value to every Innovation Partner application.

 Fellow of the American College of Medical Genetics and Genomics as well as founder and Principal of ResearchDx.
 Dr. Cotter has been a leader in developing sequencing as a clinical diagnostics tool as the Director of Illumina Clinical Services Laboratory, and through ResearchDx, a leader in development of companion diagnostics based on DNA, RNA and protein biomarkers.

 As Head of Medical Affairs at IDbyDNA, and Medical Doctor & Researcher formally at Rady Children’s Genomic Institute with expertise in genetic disorders, infectious disease detection, and nucleic acid-based diagnostics, Dr. Farnaes has among other things helped pioneer the use of Rapid Whole Genome Sequencing to diagnose rare genetic disorders in children.

 Distinguished Professor of Genetics and the Neil and Rochelle Campbell Chair for Innovation in Science Education at the University of California Riverside.
 In 2011 she was elected Home Secretary of the U.S. National Academy of Sciences (NAS), the first woman to hold this position in its 150-year history.
 She is a plant molecular geneticist known for her contributions to the field of transposon biology and plant genome evolution.

 Ken Hood is the Managing Partner of FusionX Ventures, a fund focused on helping companies build the next generation of cloud-enabled Smart Machines and instruments.
-Ken has been the co-founder and CEO of more companies.
+Ken has been the Co-founder and CEO of multiple startups with successful exits.